-This document provides an example Canoe and/or Kayak Coach (Sheltered Water) course programme and the accompanying session plans.
+This document provides an example Stand Up Paddleboard (Open Water) Coach course programme and the accompanying session plans.
 It is intended to be used in addition to the Coach Award Tutor and Assessor Notes.

 In order to ensure that the content is pitched at the right level, Tutors must also be familiar with the Coach Award Assessment Guidance and eLearning; these will both help the Tutor integrate the relevant content and themes through the delivery of their programme.